mattbierner/blog.mattbierner.com/_posts/2020-02-7-sex-tapes.md

 So now, in a classic dude move, I'm going to tell you my story in a way that makes it seem very important.
 I don't even care if you don't want to hear it!

 To start with, I actually had a lot of great male role models growing up.
 These were men who defied stereotypes: from uncles who loved Jazz and College Football, to uncles who were flamboyant hairdressers.
 And while they were not perfect—they could have shown more emotion for one—they also were passionate and cared deeply in their own ways.
-The men in my life were always respected women and showed me that true strength is in caring for others.
+The men in my life always respected women and showed me that true strength is in caring for others.
 What I saw in them mattered a whole lot more than what I saw in the media.

 And I also had a strong female role model in my mom.
 She wasn't traditionally feminine and she certainly wasn't a traditional mom.
 She was the type of mom who brought home owl palettes to dissect and played with circuits with me.
 And if you're wondering where I got my love of B-movies from, it was her.
 She introduced me to old Godzilla films when I was young, and later we laughed through many bad Sci-Fi channel originals together.